molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

 - **Step 1: Add a group**

-  You can add groups to MOLGENIS to structure user groups and data you want to manage.
-When you a group is added you get a folder to put your resources in.
+  You can add groups to MOLGENIS to structure user groups and data you want to share or manage.
+Every group gets a folder to put resources in.

 - **Step 2: Add members**

   When you have defined your group, you can add members to the group.
-You can add new user by reading this: [user management guide](guide-ref-user-management.md).
+Admins can also add new users, for more information see the [user management guide](guide-ref-user-management.md).

 - **Step 3: Add members to groups**